“Anywhere it can rain, it can flood.” – FEMA

 For example, a recent study found that 77 percent of homes in Florida could get lower rates through private flood insurance rather than the NFIP.

-That said, Kin's average flood insurance cost in Florida is $225 a year.
-For flood zone X, our coverage costs as little as $175 a year on average.
-That's about $14 a month – less than the price of two lattes – to keep your home ready whatever Florida throws at you.
+That said, Kin's average flood insurance cost for flood zone X is $175 a year.
+That's about $14 a month – less than the price of two lattes – to keep your home ready whatever the weather throws at you.

 Flood Insurance Cost Comparison